Hillside, Merseyside: Religion

-Hillside, and St. Joseph Church (close by in Birkdale) are both Roman Catholic Churches.
+Hillside, and St. Joseph Church (close by in Birkdale) are both Roman Catholic churches.
 There is also Liverpool Road Methodist Church on the A5267 road lying close by in Birkdale.

 Education

 There are two primary schools close to Hillside, Farnborough Road Junior School and Our Lady of Lourdes RC Primary School, one of the feeder schools to Christ the King secondary school a catholic school.
 Both located close by in Birkdale.

-There are also three secondary schools in the local area, Greenbank High School in Hillside which is an all-girls school and Birkdale High School also in Hillside, which is an all-boys school.
-There was once a fourth secondary school, Ainsdale Hope High School which shut in 2008 with the remaining children merging into the other three secondary schools in the area.
+There are also two secondary schools in the local area, Greenbank High School in Hillside which is an all-girls school and Birkdale High School also in Hillside, which is an all-boys school.
+There was once a third secondary school, Ainsdale Hope High School which shut in 2008 with the remaining children merging into the other three secondary schools in the area.

 Landmarks

 The most famous landmark is the art deco style 'Round House' which was built as a house in 1924 by local builder Luke Highton, who fulfilled his dream of building a rotunda, complete with rooftop observatory, at the age of 74.

 The dome on top of the house was restored by the owners in 2007.
 The house has great views over the local area; Winter Hill can be seen to the north east and the gas rig in Liverpool Bay to the south west.